napari/napari-release-tools/additional_notes/0.6.0/highlights.md

   ![napari settings panel with axis orientation options highlighted](https://github.com/user-attachments/assets/f5032320-8b03-4ff7-9cb7-8b182ab232af)

-  To restore the orientation from napari 0.5.6 and earlier, change the Depth axis setting to "away" (ie depth axis points away from you).
+  To restore the orientation from napari 0.5.6 and earlier, change the Depth axis setting to "away" (i.e. depth axis points away from you).

 ### Command palette 🎨